5 Recruiting Automation Opportunities for Nurturing Candidates on Assignment

 Meanwhile, when recruiters place candidates, they often don’t show up for their first day or fall off shortly thereafter.
 This begs the question: why are candidates ghosting, and how can we make it stop?

 One way to explore candidate fall-off is by examining your hiring process.
 We live in a world of instant gratification.
 Today’s candidate requires information, appreciation, and value right now.
-If you aren’t telling them everything they need to know while providing great customer service and an excellent job fit with appropriate compensation, you’re leaving room for another recruitment company to make a better offer or for the candidate to seek another job independently.
+If you aren’t telling them everything they need to know while providing great customer service and an excellent job fit with appropriate compensation, you’re leaving room for another staffing company to make a better offer or for the candidate to seek another job independently.

 Strategic recruiting automation can provide a competitive advantage in today’s challenging market.
-By analysing your hiring process for service gaps and building workflows to fill them, you can engage and support candidates on assignment while fulfilling your brand promise.
+By analyzing your hiring process for service gaps and building workflows to fill them, you can engage and support candidates on assignment while fulfilling your brand promise.
 Candidates value personal attention, but they don’t expect every interaction to be human.
 Blending tech with great service, you can create a nurturing candidate experience that communicates vital information promptly and keeps the door open for more personal communication.

 1. Start Date Reminder